hbc/NGS-Data-Analysis-long-course/sessionIII/lessons/05_functional_analysis.md

 By comparing the ratios, 85/13,000 in "background" dataset and 50/1,000 in your gene list, it's evident that the GO term "DNA repair" is over-represented in your dataset.

 To determine whether a GO term or pathway is significantly over- or under-represented, tools often perform **hypergeometric testing**.
-"Using our honeybee example, the hypergeometric distribution is a discrete probability distribution that describes the probability of 50 genes (k) being associated with "DNA repair", for all genes in our gene list (n=1,000), from a population of all of the genes in entire genome (N=13,000) which contains 85 genes (K) associated with "DNA repair" [[4](https://en.wikipedia.org/wiki/Hypergeometric_distribution)].
+"Using our honeybee example, the hypergeometric distribution is a probability distribution that describes the probability of 50 genes (k) being associated with "DNA repair", for all genes in our gene list (n=1,000), from a population of all of the genes in entire genome (N=13,000) which contains 85 genes (K) associated with "DNA repair" [[4](https://en.wikipedia.org/wiki/Hypergeometric_distribution)].

 The calculation of probability of k successes follows the formula: